apangasa/cen3031-skjsports/Sprint2.md

 - As a reader, I want the ability to search for articles, so that I can find and read them.

 ## Unit Tests
-The following unit tests were necessary for frontend behavior:
+The following unit tests were necessary for frontend behavior and are availabe in /frontend/cypress/tests/.

 - Testing the home page
 - Testing the functionality of individual articles
 - Testing the search bar function
 - Identifying a method to handle react-router in Cypress

 The following unit tests were necessary for backend behavior: